GFDRR/CCDR-tools/tools/code/README.md

-# FATHOM 3 RISK ANALYTICS
+# RDL-CCDR RISK ANALYTICS

 The program runs in jupyter notebook.
-Launch GUI_F3.ipynb and follow instructions.
+Launch GUI.ipynb and follow instructions.

 The analysis runs on all selected exposed categories, in sequence, and save results as geopackage and csv.
 Also plots preview of results and charts.

 The processing can take from less than a minute to a few minutes, sepending on the size of the country, computer power, and number of options selected.
-E.g. for Bangladesh on a  i9-12900KF (16 cores), 64 Gb RAM, 3 exposure categories: below 100 seconds.
+E.g. for Flood analysis in Bangladesh on a  i9-12900KF (16 cores), 64 Gb RAM, 3 exposure categories: below 100 seconds.

 # SETUP
 We strongly recommend using the mamba package manager, but conda should work too.

 Environment creation: